PappaNiels/IntroDXR/README.md

 To download the code, clone the repo by using `git clone https://github.com/PappaNiels/IntroDXR.git`.
 Then to get the submodules, use `git submodule update --init`, to make sure you have all the dependencies.

 ### Building the code
-To build the code, open the visual studio solution.
-Select the sample you want to view, by setting the start project to the sample project.
+To build the code, first run the `SetupDirectories.bat` scripts to setup the directories and the symbolic links.
+Open the visual studio solution and select the sample you want to view, by setting the start project to the sample project.
 Press `F5` to build and run with the debugger attached, or press `ctrl + b` on the sample project to just build the executable.
-No further steps are needed to run the sample.
+As last, you need to set the working directory to `$(OutDir)` in the project settings under `Debugging`.
+This way, the resources will be available directly from the executable and via running it through visual studio.

 ## How to use
 Soon!